stealth/greenday/README.md

 If you [wonder about the name](https://www.youtube.com/watch?v=NUTGr5t3MoY) of this repo.

-The documents are under the Creative Commons CC 3.0 (WHO) and 4.0 (EU) license.
+The documents are under the Creative Commons CC 3.0 (WHO) and 4.0 (EU) license, as stated within the particular PDF files.
+None of the documents were modified and are just a pure copy in order to have them in a single place.
 There are some EU documents which explicitly have a more strict licensing and are theoretically only distributable by EU or their member states.
 Though, they may be downloaded [here (EU DPIA-Draft)](https://ec.europa.eu/health/sites/default/files/ehealth/docs/efgs_dpia_en.pdf) and are therefore not part of this repo.